so-rose/blender_maxwell/README.md

 [x] Web Export / Tidy3D Web Exporter
 - [ ] We need better ways of doing checks before uploading, like for monitor data size.
 Maybe a SimInfo node?
 - [ ] We need to be able to "delete and re-upload" (or maybe just delete from the interface).
+- [x] Implement estimation of monitor storage
+- [x] Implement cost estimation
+- [?]
+Merge with the Tidy3D File Import (since both are working with HDFs; the web one only really does downloading too).

 [x] File Export / JSON File Export
 [ ] File Import / Tidy3D File Export